Quickstart: Send notifications to noncompliant devices

 The following steps will create a compliance policy for Windows 10 devices.

-Select Policies > Create Policy.
+In Intune, select Devices > Compliance Policies > Create Policy.

 Enter the following information:

 Select Settings > System Security to display the device security-related settings.

 Configure the following options: